0x4Dark/moodle-report_deviceanalytics/README.md

  - Windowsize | if js is enabled
  - Inputtype | like mouse or touchscreen

-## NOT OFFICIAL VERSION - JUST BRANCH WITH HIGHCARTS FOR PRIVATE USE
+## NOT OFFICIAL VERSION - JUST BRANCH WITH HIGHCHARTS FOR PRIVATE USE

 ### Language
 The Plugin supports 2 languages: